yourfriendoss/pitransmitter/README.md

 ## Installation
 PiFM 1.2.1 depends on a number of prerequisites.
 These are required. to get the transmitter ready.

-1. Install Raspbian Desktop onto an SD card (click [here](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/2) for a detailed guide)
+1. Install Raspberry Pi OS Desktop onto an SD card (click [here](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/2) for a detailed guide)
 2. Connect your peripherals to the Raspberry Pi (keyboard/mouse/SD/HDMI/etc...)
-3. Once you are ready to start, turn on the Pi and wait until the desktop environment appears.
+3. Once you are ready to start, turn on the Pi and wait until the desktop environment appears, before connecting to a network.
 4. At the top left of the screen click the terminal icon and wait for the terminal window to load
 5. Once it has loaded, type in the following commands.